 Lower Trunk Rotations

-Most people really like this stretch.
+Most people like this stretch.
 It is relaxing and easy to perform.
 You start on your back with your knees bent.
 Keep your feet and knees together.
 Gently rock your legs from one side to the other.
-Your hips can come up but keep your shoulders stay flat on the floor.
+Your hips can come up but keep your shoulders flat on the floor.

 Press Ups

 Press-ups help many people with sciatica and pain from disc problems.
 Start lying on your stomach with your hands in a push-up position.
 Relax your hips and legs.
 Push your upper body up from the floor.
-Keep your low back relaxed.
+Keep your lower back relaxed.
 Your arms do all the work.
 Hold this position for 2 to 3 seconds.
 Exhale fully, and then return to the starting position.

 Perform 10 stretches each day.
 Do not continue this exercise if you experience pain running down your leg.
 If this is the case, try the knee-to-chest exercise or contact your physical therapist for more guidance.